 Peterborough's history goes back nearly 6,000 years.
-The Romans also had a great influence in this area circa AD 50, when they built the nearby town of Durobrivae, plus a 27 acre fortress (now located beneath Thorpe Wood golf course), and developed the local pottery production 'Nene Ware' into a major industry.
+The Romans also had a great influence in this area circa AD 50, when they built the nearby town of Durobrivae.
+Also establishing a 27 acre fortress (now located beneath Thorpe Wood golf course) and developed the local pottery production, 'Nene Ware', into a major industry.

-The glory of present day Peterborough is its cathedral, one of the finest Norman buildings in Britain.
-The city began as a monastery dedicated to St Peter in 656.
+The crowning glory of present day Peterborough is its cathedral, one of the finest Norman buildings in Britain.
+The site began as a monastery dedicated to St Peter in 656.
 The Danes sacked this in 870 and it was rebuilt 100 years later.
-It was destroyed by fire in 1117 and the core of the present cathedral was built on the site as an abbey church between 1118 and 1143.
+It was then destroyed by fire in 1117 and the core of the present cathedral was built on the site as an abbey church, between 1118 and 1143.

 Fronting the Cathedral Square is a great Norman Gateway.
-The chancel of the 14th-century Chapel of St Thomas of Canterbury stands to the left of the gate; its east window has a beautiful tracery.
+The remaining chancel of the 14th-c Chapel of St Thomas of Canterbury stands to the left of the gate; its east window has a beautiful tracery.
 In the town square is the impressive old Butter Cross (known as the Guildhall), which dates from 1671.
-Next to it is Peterborough's ancient parish church of St John the Baptist.
-It was built around 1402, using stone from the nave of the Chapel of St Thomas of Canterbury.
+Next to this is Peterborough's ancient parish church of St John the Baptist.
+Built around 1402, using stone from the nave of the Chapel of St Thomas of Canterbury.

-While exploring historical Peterborough city centre, you can take tea at Harriet's at Cumbergate renowned for its old-fashioned tea rooms.
+While exploring Peterborough's historical city centre, you can enjoy refreshments in the town square, which is fronted by a range of, tearooms, coffee shops and restaurants.
 Peterborough has two theatres, Key Theatre and The Cresset, offering drama, ballet and concerts.
-The city center has a wide selection of restaurants serving cuisine for every palate, with cocktail bars and night clubs open until the early hours.
-You can also enjoy a meal on one of the town's floating restaurants, with lovely view of Weeping willows that edge the river Nene walk.
+The city center has a wide selection of restaurants serving cuisine for every palate, with cocktail bars and nightclubs open until the early hours.
+You can also enjoy a meal on one of the town's floating restaurants, with a lovely view of the Weeping willows that edge the River Nene.

 The Town Museum provides a range of Guided Walks around Peterborough City Centre, in the daytime and during the evenings.
 The tours, which range from ghost walks to medieval, Victorian and wartime history, provide a fascinating and informative insight to different aspects of the city's past.

-For one of the finest examples of Norman architecture in the UK.
-The nave (circa 1194), has 11 bays and massive piers, built from the local cream-coloured Barnack stone.
+One of the finest examples of Norman architecture in the UK.
+The nave (circa 1194), has 11 bays and massive piers, built from local cream-coloured Barnack stone.
 The high wooden roof is decorated with 13th-c paintings.
 Thousands of pilgrims are drawn here annually to visit the tomb of Catherine of Aragon (Henry VIII's first wife) who was interred in a simple tomb in the centre of the cathedral.
-Within the nave is a painting of Old Scarlett, a 16th-century grave digger, who buried Catherine of Aragon and also Mary Queen of Scots, within the cathedral building.
+Within the nave is a painting of Old Scarlett, a 16th-c gravedigger, who buried Catherine of Aragon and also Mary Queen of Scots, within the cathedral building.
 Daily Eucharist and Matins and Evensong services (see website for times).
 Guided Tours of the Cathedral, Tower and Precincts are available (charges may apply).

-Located near the town bridge is a 16th-century Customs House (not open to public), surmounted by a light that once guided vessels to a wharf on the River Nene.
-The attractive river front is lined with weeping willow trees, a favourite mooring for river cruisers and narrow boats.
+Located near the town bridge is a 16th-c Customs House (not open to public), surmounted by a light that once guided vessels to a wharf on the River Nene.
+The attractive riverfront is lined with weeping willow trees, a favourite mooring for river cruisers and narrow boats.
 The Key Theatre and Lido are also located in the River Embankment park.

 Peterborough's Museum at Priestgate, houses the largest Jurassic marine reptile exhibit outside of London.
 The museum is also noted for its displays of local Roman finds, plus a fine collection of carved bonework and straw marquetry made by prisoners during the Napoleonic Wars.

 Opening times: Tue to Sat 10am to 5pm, Sun 12noon to 4pm - Admission Free